Safeguarding our Pupils

 - Designated Safeguarding Lead: Mrs Lucy Ross.

-- Designated Safeguarding Deputies: Mrs Ruth Davy, Mrs Jane Lea-Jones and Mrs Amanda Woods.
+- Designated Safeguarding Deputies: Miss Ruth Davy, Mrs Jane Lea-Jones and Mrs Amanda Woods.

-- Looked After Children Designated Teacher: Mrs Ruth Davy
+- Looked After Children Designated Teacher: Miss Ruth Davy

 - SENCo: Mrs Amanda Woods